RafaelaSouza7/testes-automatizados-de-api-com-playwright/README.md

 - Fundamentals of API testing
 - Introduction to Playwright
-- Test environment setup and API test automation with Playwright
+- Test environment setup
+- API test automation with Playwright
 - Integration of API tests into CI/CD pipelines
 - Best practices for API testing and automation